Other parts of this series:

 We covered a lot of ground in our conversation, and I suspect we’ll be hearing from Andy again.
 It was a pleasure to connect with him.
 I encourage you to listen to the podcast for even more insights and approaches to rewiring your business for agility.

-There is a new episode of Talking Agility every two weeks; you can listen here, and subscribe on iTunes or Soundcloud.
+There is a new episode of Talking Agility every two weeks; you subscribe on iTunes or Soundcloud.
 We’ve also created a website to serve as a hub for all things Talking Agility, where you can reach us directly and learn more about our guests to further engage with enterprise agility.
 If you have comments, questions or suggestions for future shows, we encourage you to get in touch.

 I appreciate everyone who has taken the time to read this post, and I look forward to hearing from you—in the spirit of agile, we are looking to improve constantly!
 Please contact me on Twitter, LinkedIn, or through the Podcast website—I’d love to hear from you!